-Basic Conversation Strategies (for high-beginners) Basic Conversation Strategies
+Basic Conversation Strategies (for high-beginners) Pro Lingua Learning–Basic Conversation Strategies

-Conversation Strategies (for intermediates) Conversation Strategies, which is now available in digital and print version for students to rent or buy.
+Conversation Strategies (for intermediates) Pro Lingua Learning–Conversation Strategies which is now available in digital and print version for students to rent or buy.

 *About the free-download materials.
 During my 40 years of teaching ESL, I have had many colleagues who were very generous with their time, advice and materials.
 These downloads are my way of paying it forward.